Facets and facet subgraphs of symmetric edge polytopes: Case study: Joining two cycles along a shared edge

 which completes the proof. \end{proof}

+Note that this proof is constructive in the sense that the facets, encoded as cut-set vectors, can be enumerated as solutions to \eqref{equ: corank-0 facet count example} and \eqref{equ: cycle equation example corank-1}.

-It has been shown that for a even cycle $C_{2k}$, the number of facets $\adjp_{C_{2k}}$ has is $\binom{2k}{k}$~\cite{Ohsugi2012}.
-Using this formula, we can relate the facet count presented above and the facet counts for adjacency polytopes associated with even cycles.
+We conclude with an alternative formulation for the facet count provided by the proposition above, similar to the result established in \cite[Proposition 37]{DAliDelucchiMichalek2022Many}.
+Ohsugi and Shibata showed that for an even cycle $C_{2k}$, the number of facets of $\adjp_{C_{2k}}$ is $\binom{2k}{k}$~\cite{OhsugiShibata2012Smooth}.
+Using this formula, we can relate the facet count presented above and the facet counts for symmetric edge polytopes associated with even cycles.

 \begin{corollary} Let $G$ be the graph formed by joining two cycles of size $2m_1$ and $2m_2 + 1$ respectively along a shared edge.
 Then

 where $f_{C_{2m_1}}$ and $f_{C_{2m_2}}$ are the number of facets $\adjp_{C_{2m_1}}$ and $\adjp_{C_{2m_1}}$ have respectively. \end{corollary}